What I learned from running my professional photography business

 Get enough memory cards to shoot for days

 Just make sure you have enough of them.
-I do one shoot per card, so even if the card isn’t full, I will change it for the next shoot.
+I do one shoot per card, so even if the card isn’t complete, I will change it for the next shoot.
 I actually back the card up directly after the shoot.
 I upload all the raws to my Dropbox and then leave them on the card as an extra backup until I am sure the photos are safely delivered.

 By the way, I use Sandisk CFexpress cards.
 I have 64GB and 32 GB, which I estimate I will need for the shoot.
 Of course, there is always plenty of backup in my bag, but it helps to manage the cards better.